stendhal-labs/collab-splitter/README.md

 ### See a collaboration / get info

-On this page you can all the information about a deployed collab splitter.
+On this page you can see all the information about a deployed collab splitter.

 If you connect your wallet, you will be able to see if you can claim ETH or ERC20.